-This class will be held on August 10 and 11, 2019 at 13 Sleigh Place Hume ACT 2620.
-Huge thanks to Sam Pahl for letting us use his space!
+This class will be held on September 7th and 8th 2019 at the Exiles Gaming Club Location.
+Huge thanks to the club for letting us use their space!

 2 Day Beginner’s Course

-There is a venue fee associated with this course which is in addition to my course fee.
+There is a club fee associated with this course which is in addition to my course fee.
 This fee covers the rent and utilities for the space we are using for the class.

 In order to reserve a spot in this class, either email or PM me on Facebook Messenger.
 I no longer have a shop portal on this page and instead am only doing bank transfers to secure spots in classes.
 If you need a payment plan, please let me know and we can work something out.